SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-15-monogame-modularisation.markdown

 Old PR’s and issues are being validated and closed, a clearing house of sorts to separate the wheat from the chaff as it were.

-&nbsp;

-##### If you have old issues that are no longer relevant on the GitHub site, please close them so the team knows what to focus on and fix.&nbsp; Help with the clean-up
+##### If you have old issues that are no longer relevant on the GitHub site, please close them so the team knows what to focus on and fix.
+Help with the clean-up

 The first part of this new world order is a first stab at adding modularisation to the MonoGame framework in much the same way that traditional XNA was separated into several DLL’s.